-We consent to the reference to our firm under the caption "Experts" in this Registration Statement (Form S-3) and related Prospectus of DCP Midstream Partners, LP for the registration of 5,386,732 common units representing limited partner interests, and to the incorporation by reference of our report dated March 5, 2007, with respect to the consolidated financial statements of Discovery Producer Services LLC, such report included in the Current Report (Form 8-K/A) of DCP Midstream Partners, LP dated October 3, 2007, and in the Current Report (Form 8-K) of DCP Midstream Partners, LP dated October 17, 2007, both filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in the Registration Statement on Form S-3/A (No. 333-142278) and related Prospectus of DCP Midstream Partners, LP, and to the incorporation by reference of our report dated March 5, 2007, with respect to the consolidated financial statements of Discovery Producer Services LLC, such report included in the Current Report (Form 8-K/A) of DCP Midstream Partners, LP dated October 3, 2007, and in the Current Report (Form 8-K) of DCP Midstream Partners, LP dated October 17, 2007, both filed with the Securities and Exchange Commission.

-/s/ Ernst & Young LLP Tulsa, Oklahoma October 16, 2007
+/s/ Ernst & Young LLP

+Tulsa, Oklahoma October 29, 2007